alban-read/M1-MICRO-FORTH/dumbint.md

-NTH and ADDR provide a way of representing the address of the word in 16 bits (its position in the dictionary), rather than 64 bits (the full addres)
+NTH and ADDR provide a way of representing the address of the word in less than 16 bits (its position in the dictionary), rather than 64 bits (the full address)

 To make token expansion simple, the dictionary contains fixed size words.